Catholic Central School (Latham, New York): Saint Ambrose School

 Saint Ambrose School was a private Roman Catholic elementary school in Latham, New York, located within the Roman Catholic Diocese of Albany.
-During the 2021-2022 school year, Saint Ambrose School had about 200 students.
-The school was merged with Catholic Central High School in Troy, and became the Catholic Central School starting in the 2022-2023 school year.
+During the 2021–2022 school year, Saint Ambrose School had about 200 students.
+The school was merged with Catholic Central High School in Troy, and became the Catholic Central School starting in the 2022–2023 school year.

 History

 Saint Ambrose parish was founded in 1924.
 One year the parish school opened, staffed by the Sisters of the Presentation of the Blessed Virgin Mary.
 It moved to its current location in 1956.

 Merger

 In 2021, Catholic Central announced it would sell and close its Troy campus and relocate to the 19-acre St. Ambrose campus in Latham, creating a new regional K-12 campus through a merger with St. Ambrose.
 Albany Catholic Schools Superintendent Giovanni Virgiglio said that considerations that affected the decision to move to St. Ambrose were the convenience of the location to the areas from which the school draws its students, and the fact that Lansingburgh was a split campus with students having to cross the street to get to the cafeteria and gymnasium.
+In March 2026, The Roman Catholic Diocese of Albany announced that Grades 9-12 would end at Catholic Central School following the 2025-2026 school year.